vivekraghuram/nlu_core/README.md

 The repository includes several setup scripts.
 To run with a language parser, you'll also need to have downloaded the ecg-grammars repository found here: https://github.com/icsi-berkeley/ecg-grammars

-You can just run setup.sh as is, and it'll run a text-based demo of the whole systme.
+You can just run setup.sh as is, and it'll run a text-based demo of the whole system.
 If you'd prefer to run with Morse, you should first run:

 sh morse.sh